BluePay/BluePay-iOS-SDK/README.md

 - An Apple Merchant ID (if processing Apple Pay)

 ## Usage
 After you've set up the appropriate entitlement in your iOS app, the only thing left to do is to input your BluePay gateway information.
-In the BluePay.m/BluePay.swift file, you will need to set a few merchant-specific values, namely;
+In the BluePay.m/BluePay.swift file, you will need to set a few merchant-specific values, namely:
-- Your Apple Merchant ID
 - Your BluePay gateway Account ID
 - Your BluePay gateway Secret Key
 - Your transaction mode to process either test or live transactions